-Analyst Interpretation of Scenario Results

-The Fitch Analytical Stress Test (FAST) scenario analysis tool relates historical tax revenue volatility to GDP to support the assessment of operating performance under Fitch's criteria.
+Analyst Interpretation of Scenario Results The Fitch Analytical Stress Test (FAST) scenario analysis tool relates historical tax revenu volatility to GDP to support the assessment of operating performance under Fitch's crite volatility to GDP to support the assessment of operating performance under Fitch's criteria.
 FAST is not a forecast, but represents Fitch's estimate of possible revenue behavior in a downturn based on historical revenue performance.
 Actual revenue declines will vary from FAST results, which provide a relative sense of the risk exposure of a particular state compared to other states.
-Despite its comparatively higher exposure to revenue declines shown by FAST, Massachusetts has superior financial resilience that would enable it to manage through fiscal stress.
+Despite its comparatively higher exposure to revenue declines hown by FAST, Massachusetts has superior financial resilience that would enable it to manage through fiscal stress.

 The commonwealth has established mechanisms to cap the impact on the general fund of volatile capital gains related individual income tax and judgment and settlement receipts, with excesses devoted to the stabilization fund (the commonwealth's rainy day fund) or to retirement liabilities.
-Since fiscal 2011, capital gains have been budgeted in the general fund at \$1 billion maximum, rising annually based on U.S. COP growth; for fiscal year 2022: the figure is \$1.352 billion.
+Since fiscal 2011, capital gains have been budgeted in the general fund at \$1 billion maximum, rising annually based on U.S. GDP growth; for fiscal year 2022 'the figure is \$1.352 billion.
 Judgments and settlements are capped based on a similar five-year rolling benchmark.